ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

-The user initiating a transaction on the Proof platform The Proof sidechain for tracking external blockchain information for tokens and currency moving between different blockchain The originating blockchain of the asset in question, in this case similar to the Ethereum public blockchain The destination blockchain, in this case, a permissioned blockchain similar to a IBM Hyperledger Fabric chain.
+The user initiating a transaction on the Proof platform The Proof sidechain for tracking external blockchain information for tokens and currency moving between different blockchain The originating blockchain of the asset in question, in this case similar to the Ethereum public blockchain The destination blockchain, in this case, a permissioned blockchain similar to a Hyperledger Fabric chain.

 To depict the process, numbered arrows are presented and can be described as follows: